Watercolour Pencil Tutorial - Italian Street Scene

 Switching to Pablo pencils

-The scan above shows three hours work with the Pablos, building up colour depth and defining areas of shadow on top of the watercolour pencil layers.
+The scan above shows three hours of work with the Pablos, building up colour depth and defining shadows on top of the watercolour pencil layers.
+Let's break it down:

-The tree: Approximately 5 layers of transparent Pablo in four colours (Olive Grey, Spring Green, Grass Green, Olive Black and Sepia) have been added.
-I started with Sepia to define the extreme darks.
+• The tree: I added approximately five layers of transparent Pablo in four colours (Olive Grey, Spring Green, Grass Green, and Sepia), starting with Sepia to define the darkest areas.
+I also separated the tree from the window box and added a few red flowers to match the one below.

 NOTE: All the smaller, detailed images shown are around 50% larger than actual size.

-The upper window on the right has been sharpened up, as has the window at street level behind the pedestrian.
+The upper window on the right and the street-level window behind the pedestrian have also been refined for added clarity.

-Working on down the left hand side of the picture, we now come to the cafe doorway, the chairs and tables and the pedestrian walking away from us.
+Let's revisit the left side of the picture, focusing on the cafe doorway, chairs, tables, and the pedestrian walking away from us.

-Using the transparent Pablos, the walker has had more colour applied and darker areas to the clothing to provide shape.
-The paving around this area has had a little more dark shading to highlight the walker.
-You can’t see it in the detail, but a series of horizontal shading strokes have also been applied to the centre dark strip in the road so that the purple shade is cut back.
+With the transparent Pablos, we add more colour and depth to the walker's clothing, defining their shape.
+The surrounding paving receives darker shading to highlight the walker.
+To create a sense of depth, horizontal shading strokes are applied to the centre dark strip in the road, subtly cutting back the purple shade.

-It remains to deal with the road surface, the remaining doors and openings on the right hand side, and then deal with the distant view at the far end of the street.
+Next, I'll focus on the road surface, the remaining doors and openings on the right, and the distant view at the end of the street.

 Italian Street Scene in Malcesine, Lake Garda Italy.
 Picture from a photo reference © 2006 Peter Weatherill